MrJurgenWillems/Habilitation/README.md

-However, public and nonprofit organizations, which are (partially) defined by the non-distribution constraint – which means that their goals do not include the distribution of profit to owners (Hansmann, 1987), do not have formal owners.
-Moreover, as their goals focus on social, environmental and public aspects, the ones paying for the organization’s services and products are seldom the ones benefiting from it (Brooks, 2003; Callen, 1994; Foster et al., 2009).
+However, public and nonprofit organizations, which are (partially) defined by the non-distribution constraint – which means that their goals do not include the distribution of profit to owners (Hansmann 1987), do not have formal owners.
+Moreover, as their goals focus on social, environmental and public aspects, the ones paying for the organization’s services and products are seldom the ones benefiting from it (Brooks 2003 ,Callen (1994) ,Foster, Kim, and Christiansen (2009)) .
 As a result, many public and nonprofit organizations have no clear one-on-one customer relationships with their stakeholders in which a profit margin is exchanged for added value.
 In other words, even without customers and formal owners, public and nonprofit organization can remain to exist and even be very successful in achieving their specific goals.
 However, the consequences are that (1) public and nonprofit organizations often combine a broader variety of stakeholders, including donors, beneficiaries, volunteers, members, employees, policy makers, and citizens; and (2) that power relationships among these stakeholders are often less hierarchical and one-directional compared to for-profit organizations.

 It are in particular these two consequences that make it challenging to